ailab-bio/GraphINVENT2/tutorials/1_introduction.md

 Additionally, the *generation.log* file will be updated with the various evaluation metrics for the generated structures.

-If you've followed the tutorial up to here, it means you can successfully create new molecules using a trained GNN-based model.
+If you've followed the tutorial up to here, it means you can successfully create new molecules using a trained GGNN-based model.

 #### (Optional) Postprocessing